BernardoMG/dev-reTHINK-Hackathon/README.md

 #### Task 1.2:

 `Load an Hyperty` - An Hyperty can be loaded using `requireHyperty()` method.
 For this challenge should be loaded the `X` Hyperty, which is ready to be used in `hybroker.rethink.ptinovacao.pt` catalogue.
-To deploy it in a successfull manner, authentication is mandatory.
+To deploy it in a successful manner, authentication is mandatory.

 ```shell
 #Example